 |Diplomatic||States, international and regional organizations, politicians, diplomats, chief science officers, political think-tanks|

 |Impact||Philanthropic organizations, business incubators and accelerators, venture capital funds, financial services firms, business platforms, multinationals|

 |Citizens||Individual citizens, media, artists, cities, global decentralized networks, NGOs|

-We strive to build science- and people-driven “Creative coalitions” as shown below, with the goal of identifying and developing global, inclusive solutions based on anticipated scientific and technological breakthroughs.
+We strive to build science- and people-driven “creative coalitions” as shown below, with the goal of identifying and developing global, inclusive solutions based on anticipated scientific and technological breakthroughs.

-To make this exercise replicable around identified scientific emerging topics, a dedicated script equipped with specific tools is required to support the individuals and organizations in their collective engagement.
+To make this exercise replicable for identified scientific emerging topics, a dedicated script equipped with specific tools is required to support the individuals and organizations in their collective engagement.
 A consistent, yet flexible, methodology allows for work on a number of scientific issues and emerging topics in parallel.
-Our methodology is called Anticipatory Situation Room.
+Our methodology is called the Anticipatory Situation Room.